Advanced Interactivity

 ggiraph

-As an example, lets create both a gg1d visualisation and a UMAP
+As an example, we’ll cross-link a gg1d visualisation and a UMAP

 Workflow